GoogleCloudPlatform/cluster-toolkit/docs/tutorials/intel-select/intel-select.md

   * a Slurm controller
   * several auto-scaling Slurm partitions

-Do you notice the difference between this blueprint and the hpc-cluster-small example?
+Do you notice the difference between this blueprint and the hpc-slurm example?

 After you have inspected the file, use the ghpc binary to create a deployment folder by running: